How Customer Questions Blaze the Content Marketing Trail

 But our beta customers didn’t mention either of those features.
 Instead, customers were delighted by how much the new filters reduced their need to rework castings.

-To them, cleaner metal (the benefit we were selling) was just a way to create to less rework (the benefit they wanted to buy).
+To them, cleaner metal (the benefit we were selling) was just a way to create less rework (the benefit they wanted to buy).

 3. Customer questions suggest where they are in the buying journey.